3 Days in Rome Itinerary: The Perfect First-Time Guide

 • Getting There: Metro Line B to “Colosseo” stop (2 stops south of Termini)

-The Colosseum is one of the top attractions in Rome and the line to buy tickets will be long.
-We suggest buying tickets in advance online or at the Palatine Hill entrance as it tends to be less crowded.
+The Colosseum is one of the top attractions in Rome, and the lines can be long.
+We recommend either buying tickets online in advance or picking them up at the Palatine Hill entrance the night before – much less crowded.

 colosseum rome italy ground